 Please contact the Research Help Desk at researchhelp@urmc.rochester.edu for help with your Human Subjects Protection Plan or to receive examples from real grant applications.

+Diversity and Inclusion Resource Information

+If you are writing a grant application and need information on resources related to diversity and inclusion in research, please download the University of Rochester diversity in research grant template.

 Generic Training Grant Materials

 The Office of Graduate Education maintains a Sharepoint site for NRSA training grant writers.
 It includes institutional information needed for training grant applications, samples of training grant narratives, sample letters of support, and a wealth of other helpful information.
 Visit the site by clicking here.